 9. Further reading

 A full introduction to the court is given in The Court of Star Chamber and its records to the reign of Elizabeth I by J A Guy (Public Record Office Handbook No 21, HMSO, 1984), supplemented by T G Barnes ‘The Archives and Archival Problems of the Elizabethan and Early Stuart Star Chamber’, Journal of the Society of Archivists, ii (1963), 345-360.

 Other relevant publications include:

-IS Leadam (ed), Select Cases… in Star Chamber (Selden Society, 1903)
+IS Leadam (ed), Select Cases before the King’s Council in the Star Chamber, commonly called the Court of Star Chamber (Selden Society, 1903)

-GR Elton, Star Chamber Stories (Methuen, 1958)
+G R Elton, Star Chamber Stories (Methuen, 1958)

-JA Guy The Cardinal’s Court: the impact of Thomas Wolsey in Star Chamber (Harvester, 1977)
+J A Guy, The Cardinal’s Court: the impact of Thomas Wolsey in Star Chamber (Harvester, 1977)